nikitavoloboev/data/finance/finance.md

 This methodology for managing money is extremely effective as it allows me to be more proactive with budgeting and spending.
 It lets me know how much money I have and how much money I can spend on any given category.

 Each transaction made with N26 is automatically sorted into a category by the app.
 If that category is wrong, I correct it in N26 app.
-On last Sunday of each month, I review all the purchases made, the money I have and my goals and based on that, set out the budget for next month.
+On first Sunday of each month, I review all the purchases made, the money I have and my goals and based on that, set out the budget for next month.
 In my case that means moving the money I plan to spend next month into `Month` space with remaining money going into `Save` or some big purchase goal I have (with it being its own space).

 This approach to finance makes me stop and review any non food related purchase I make in life and judge it accordingly before going through with it.

 ## Ongoing subscriptions

 I use [Bobby](https://itunes.apple.com/us/app/bobby-track-subscriptions/id1059152023?mt=8) iOS app to track my ongoing subscriptions.
-I review it monthly on my scheduled monthly reviews (last Sunday of every month) and make sure I don't subscribe to any subscriptions that I find bring no value to my life or subscriptions that my budget doesn't allow to continue.
+I review it monthly on my scheduled monthly reviews (first Sunday of every month) and make sure I don't subscribe to any subscriptions that I find bring no value to my life or subscriptions that my budget doesn't allow to continue.

 ![](https://i.imgur.com/jkvG26N.jpg)